-Your members should never ask themselves, “Is it even worth it?”
+Your members should never ask themselves, “Is it worth it?”

-To prevent this, you can consider incorporating your online courses, eBooks, and webinars into your membership where members have access to these resources.
+You can consider incorporating your online courses, eBooks, and webinars into your membership to prevent this.

-Building a membership site can get quite technical, here’s a detailed article on how to create a membership site in 2021.
+Building a membership site can get quite technical, so here’s a detailed article on creating a membership site.

 The first step is to join either an affiliate network or an affiliate program.